gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <!-- Do not add breaking changes or deprecations here!
 Add them to the upgrade guide instead. -->

+### Compatibility Notes

+* Java version between 8 and 13 is required to execute Gradle.
+Java 6 and 7 are also supported for forked test execution.
+Java 14 and later versions are not supported.
+* This version of Gradle is tested with Android Gradle Plugin versions 3.4 and 3.5, support for version 3.6 is experimental.
+Earlier versions are not supported.
+* Kotlin versions between 1.3.20 and 1.3.50 are tested, earlier versions are not supported.

 ## Introducing subgraph constraints for dependency versions

 When you declare a dependency to a module that is already on your dependency graph, due to a transitive dependency, you sometimes need to change the version of that module according to your needs.